Usage

 unconfigure lldp management-addresses-advertisements

-Enable or disable advertisements of the management address TLV.
+Disable advertisements of the management address TLV.

 configure lldp portidsubtype ifname | macaddress